 The Business Department provides career-oriented students with an opportunity to pursue certificate and degree programs in, among other areas, accounting, administration, computer information systems, management and secretarial studies.
 The college's word processing and information processing facility is open weekdays, nights and weekends.
 Both the degree and the certificate programs described below include cooperative work opportunities.
 The college also offers job placement assistance.

-Associate of Applied Science in Office Administration and Technology
+Associate in Applied Science in Office Administration and Technology

 This 2-year program is designed to provide students with a comprehensive background in the liberal arts and sciences, business and technology.
 The 21-22 credits of general education requirements include topics in English, economics, science and math.
 Core coursework for the program includes studies in Microsoft Windows and Word, business and information management and office organization.
 It also includes beginning, intermediate and advanced typing/keyboarding.

 Microsoft Office Applications Proficiency Preparation Certificate

 This 30-credit program is designed to prepare career-oriented students for the Microsoft Office Specialist (MOS) Certification exams.
 The curriculum requires just one general education course in English composition or writing for electronic media.
 The core requirements provide students with comprehensive training in a variety of Microsoft applications, including Outlook, PowerPoint and Word.
 Depending on how well they type, they can also take one course in beginning or intermediate keyboarding.
 Final program requirements include a 3-credit business elective.

 School Secretary Certificate